-Key Result Areas Major Responsibilities Provision of a comprehensive, effective and efficient medical service is provided within accepted standards of practice.
-The provision of a high standard of clinical practice through adherence to policies, protocols and procedures.
-Clear communication with patients, their parents/carers and others involved in care provision.
+Key Result Areas Major Responsibilities Provision of high standard clinical services to patients using evidence based The provision of a high standard of clinical practice through adherence to policies, protocols and procedures. practice.
 Active participation in clinical review programmes to monitor standards of practice and ensure the maintenance of quality outcomes.
-The provision of effective and efficient medical services to all inpatient groups within the institution.
-Clinical records are maintained in accordance with organisational policy and document significant patient management decisions.
+The provision of effective and efficient medical services to inpatients, outpatients and community.
+Clinical indicators are developed and met for performance within the service.
+Clinical records are maintained in accordance with organisational policy.
 Development of partnerships both internal and external to support quality patient needs and outcomes.
-Preparing reports of medical assessments undertaken.
+There is no requirement for diagnostic haematology laboratory work.
 Encourage and foster a positive culture and safe work environment.
-Ensure the team environment is enriched by a positive contribution, recognition of health, safety and welfare responsibilities, commitment to learning, development and acknowledgement of differences.
-Development of a positive approach and commitment to patient service.
+A team environment, which promotes positivity, learning and development, safety and welfare of employees, acknowledges differences, and encourages creativity, innovation and honesty.
+Team members develop a positive approach and commitment to patient service.
 A positive team is maintained by actively dealing with conflict and inappropriate behaviours expediently and effectively.
-Views and concerns are voiced in a constructive manner.
-Support healthy self-care practices and mentorship.
-Contribution to advances in knowledge in the specialty.
-Research initiatives are co-ordinated and planned within the DPCCM.
-Initiate, support and contribute to clinical and laboratory research initiatives within the specialty area.
-Participation in multi-centre research trials.
-Ensure undergraduate and postgraduate training in the discipline of Paediatric Critical Care Medicine services is facilitated.
-Contribution to and facilitation of continuing education programmes.
+Ensure undergraduate and postgraduate training in the discipline of paediatric oncology.
+Contribution and facilitation of continuing education programmes.
 Junior medical staff are provided with opportunities for learning and education.
 Medical undergraduates and trainee medical officers have their performance assessed/appraised.
-Other health professionals are provided with opportunities for learning and education in Paediatric Critical Care Medicine.
+Other health professionals are provided with opportunities for learning and education in paediatric oncology.
+Contribution to advances in knowledge in the specialty. > Research initiatives are co-ordinated and planned.
+Initiate, support and contribute to clinical research initiatives within the specialty area.
+Participation in multi-centre research trials.
 Leading the unit and participating in quality management, quality assurance and risk management activities and ongoing improvement of services.
 Continuously reviewing existing practices and promoting change where required.
-Contribute to the development of practice guidelines, protocols and clinical indicators.
+Contribute to the development of practice guidelines, protocols and quality indicators.
 Clinical risks are assessed and appropriate corrective strategies are developed.
-Contribute to the ongoing review of Credentialing & Scope of Clinical Practice for medical staff. > All medical staff have appropriate credentials and a defined scope of practice and that this is documented accordingly.
+Contribution to the ongoing review of Credentialing & Scope of Clinical Practice for medical staff.
+Ensuring that appropriate credentials and a defined scope of practice is maintained and participating in regular reviews.